 It would seem Ello is not as user-friendly as its veteran competitors.

 “Next, pick a profile image, make it a hot one” had me giggling to no avail as I customised my header to a lovely floral print with ease (drag and drop again, it does come in handy).

 Ello is very minimalist in design and features (like Marmite, you will either love this about the website or loathe it), customisation isn’t a strong point.

-Anything that catches your eye along the way while browsing Ello can be shared to your own page easily, they have also recently enabled users to add music and videos to their feeds.
+Anything that catches your eye while browsing Ello can be shared to your own page easily.
+They’ve recently enabled users to add music and videos to their feeds.
 The website seems to have elements of Tumblr, Twitter and Facebook in a wonderful social networking combination.

-You have your personally decorated feed like Tumblr.
-Like Twitter, you seek people out who you do not know but who hold similar interests to your own and unlike Facebook you can avoid the hundreds of friend and family requests (exclusivity and a degree of anonymity have their strong points).
+Feeds are personally decorated like Tumblr.
+Like Twitter, you follow people you do not know and who have similar interests to you and unlike Facebook you can avoid the hundreds of friend and family requests.
+It seems exclusivity and a degree of anonymity have their strong points.